leberns/sp-hello-events/spfx-hello-events/README.md

 gulp serve --nobrowser
 ```

-Open the Workbench, for example:
+Open the Workbench in a browser, for example:
 ```
 https://contoso.sharepoint.com/sites/CompanyEvents/_layouts/15/workbench.aspx
 ```